-Your local legal assistance office can help you create and update these documents.
+Your installation's legal office can help you create and update these documents.
 After you create them, make sure to safeguard your documents and make sure the right people in your life know where to find them.

 Compensation, Benefits, and Entitlements